hmrc/bootstrap-play/README.md

 Builds update dependencies to Play 2.8.15 and Jackson 2.12.6.
 Also drops support for using `bindFormRequest` with `application/json` and
 `application/multipart` content types - if this is required, add `with WithUrlEncodedAndMultipartFormBinding` or `with WithDefaultFormBinding` to your controller.
-Please speak to PlatOps if you havee issues.
+Please speak to PlatOps if you have issues.

 ### Version 5.21.0